Welcome to Joint Honours

 - A programme of your induction activities for your 2 joint honours subjects

-You'll be able to find the induction activities schedule here Please keep checking back on these pages because we'll use them to give you updates.
+You'll be able to find the induction activities schedule here.
+All you need to do is select both of your Joint honours subjects for the schedule for the week to appear.
+Please keep checking back on these pages because we'll use them to give you updates.

 5 steps to induction and enrolment on Joint honours